We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Why Choose Arbtech?

-The key responsibilities of a geo-environmental consultant include conducting site investigations, contaminated land risk assessments and remediation planning.
-They work closely with developers, local authorities, and regulatory bodies to ensure that land is suitable for construction, agriculture, or other purposes.
+The key responsibilities of a geo-environmental consultant include conducting site investigations, generic quantitative risk assessment, contaminated land risk assessments and remediation planning.
+They work closely with developers, local authorities, and regulatory bodies to ensure that land is in a condition to make it suitable for construction, agriculture, or other purposes.

 Geo-environmental land consultants carry out a site investigation.

-The type of work undertaken by contaminated land experts
+The type of work undertaken by contaminated land consultants

-Consultants are involved in a variety of projects, from small-scale property developments to large infrastructure schemes.
-Some of the key tasks they perform when investigating contaminated land conditions include:
+Consultants are involved in a variety of projects, from assessing contaminated land conditions on small-scale property developments to large infrastructure schemes.
+Their services include generic quantitative risk assessment and qualitative risk assessment.

 1. Phase 1 and Phase 2 site investigations